 Principle 5 – Limiting Use, Disclosure, and Retention of Personal Information

 Cell Mechanics shall not use or disclose personal information for purposes other than those for which it was collected, except with the consent of the individual or as required or permitted by law.
-Cell Mechanics shall retain personal information only as long as necessary for the fulfillment of those purposes.
+Cell Mechanics shall retain personal information only if necessary for the fulfillment of those purposes.

 5.1 Cell Mechanics may disclose a customer’s personal information to:

 b) Warranty Life

 g) Best Buy